-Why am I receiving these Proxy Materials?
+Why am I receiving this proxy statement?

-The Company has made these materials available to you on the Internet or, upon your request, has delivered printed versions of these materials to you by mail, in connection with the solicitation of proxies by the Board of Directors (the "Board") of SoundHound AI, Inc. for use at the 2024 Annual Meeting of Stockholders (the "Annual Meeting") to be held on a virtual basis on Wednesday, June 12, 2024 at 8:00 a.m.
+This proxy statement describes the proposals on which our Board of Directors (the "Board") would like you, as a stockholder, to vote on at the 2025 Annual Meeting of Stockholders (the "Annual Meeting") to be held on a virtual basis on Friday, May 23, 2025 at 7:00 a.m.
 Pacific Time, and at any postponement(s) or adjournment(s) thereof.
-These materials were first sent or given to stockholders on or about April 14, 2024.
+The proxy statement and other proxy materials were first sent or given to stockholders on or about April 28, 2025.
 This proxy statement gives you information on these proposals so that you can make an informed decision.